Teresa of Calcutta's Mission to the Poorest of the Poor « Catholic Insight

-As universities gear up to receive students, or more often not, as the covidian case may be, we should on this day recall Mother Saint Teresa of Calcutta, who did not go to university in any sense that we know that term, was nevertheless far better educated than most modern graduates: Solidly grounded in a what we would now know as the basic liberal arts, as everyone did in those days, young Anjeze Bojaxhiu was a polyglot, fluent in five languages, and had a good deal of practical knowledge, medical and otherwise.
-From the Communist nation of Albania – officially atheist – the young Catholic women at first dedicated her life to education of girls with the Loreto Sisters in Ireland in 1928, at the age of 18, adopting the name ‘Teresa’ after the saint of Lisieux, who is, prophetically enough, the patron of missionaries.
-Since the French spelling was already taken by another sister, Anjeze adopted the Spanish or Latin version, the same way the ‘other’ Saint Teresa, of Jesus (also of Avila) spelled it.
+As universities gear up to receive students, or perhaps not, as the covidian case may be, depending on your ‘vaxx status’, we should leave the travails of this world behind on this Labour Day, and ponder the other-worldliness of Mother Saint Teresa of Calcutta, who did not go to university in any sense that we know that term, but who was nevertheless far better educated than most modern graduates: Solidly grounded in what we would now know as the basic liberal arts, as everyone did in those days, young Anjeze Bojaxhiu was a polyglot, fluent in five languages, and had a good deal of practical knowledge, medical and otherwise.
+Born and raised in the brutalist Communist nation of Albania – officially atheist – the young Catholic woman at first consecrated her life at the age of 18 to the education of girls with the Loreto Sisters in Ireland in 1928, adopting the name ‘Teresa’ after the saint of Lisieux, who is, prophetically enough, the patron of missionaries.
+Since the French spelling was already taken by another sister, Anjeze adopted the Spanish or Latin version, the same way the ‘other’ Carmelite Saint Teresa, of Jesus (also of Avila) spelled it.

 Young Sister Teresa was posted to teach in India, where she spent twenty years as headmistress of the Loreto school in Calcutta, handing on the truth and forming the young.
-As time went on, the idealistic sister became increasingly disturbed by the conditions of dire poverty she saw around her, with untold numbers of abandoned people quite literally dying in filth in the gutters – one of the fruits of a pagan culture, one to which we are now returning.
+As time went on, the idealistic sister became increasingly disturbed by the conditions of dire, abject poverty she saw around her, with untold numbers of abandoned people quite literally dying in filth in the gutters – one of the fruits of a pagan culture with little concept of the dignity of each human person (a bereft ideology to which we are now returning).
 It was on September 10th, 1946, that she received a ‘call within a call’, a decisive voice from the Lord that she was to dedicate her life from here on in to the ‘poorest of the poor’, to disobey which would have been, for her, to break her faith.
 As she put it:

 Our Lord wants me to be a free nun covered with the poverty of the cross.
 Today, I learned a good lesson.
 The poverty of the poor must be so hard for them.
 While looking for a home I walked and walked till my arms and legs ached.
 I thought how much they must ache in body and soul, looking for a home, food and health.
 Then, the comfort of Loreto [her former congregation] came to tempt me.
 “You have only to say the word and all that will be yours again”, the Tempter kept on saying … Of free choice, my God, and out of love for you, I desire to remain and do whatever be your Holy will in my regard.
 I did not let a single tear come.

-There was nothing wrong with the ‘comfort of Loreto’ in itself – even if the worldly would find the strict Loreto life itself rather uncomfortable – but Sister Teresa was being called higher – or lower, as the case may be.
+There was nothing wrong with the relative ‘comfort of Loreto’ in itself – even if the worldly would find the strict Loreto life itself rather uncomfortable – but Sister Teresa was being called higher – or lower, as the case may be.
 She wanted at the very least to offer the dying poor a dignified death, to lift them from despair, so that they might meet their Lord with some degree of hope and love in their hearts.
 Sister Teresa knew that she had only what remained of her life to offer to God:

 Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.